AmericanMedicalAssociation/ama-style-guide-2/.github/CONTRIBUTING.md

 * If you create a branch you own it; no one else must modify it without your permission.
 * If you wish to make a change to someone else's PR, either suggest it in a comment or ask the PR owner to meet with you for a pair programming session/discussion.
 Talking first can solve the problem sooner and increase knowledge sharing which is important to our team.
 * All pull requests must include any creation or updates to relevant visual regression tests.
 For more infomration on how to do this please see the [How do I run tests?](https://issues.ama-assn.org:8446/confluence/pages/viewpage.action?pageId=23298568) document in Confluence.
+* Travis will run visual regression tests against `gh-pages` on commits.
+The BackstopJS report from the latest Travis run can be seen on the `test-results-[ID]` branch.
+Users can also view the test results in browser by filling in the Travis ID, `http://htmlpreview.github.io/?https://github.com/AmericanMedicalAssociation/ama-style-guide-2/blob/test-results-[ID]/html_report/index.html`.

 ## Git Commit Guidelines